quay/clair/Documentation/reference/clairctl.md

 # Clairctl

 `clairctl` is a command line tool for working with Clair.
 This CLI is capable of generating manifests from most public registries (dockerhub, quay.io, Red Hat Container Catalog) and submitting them for analysis to a running Clair.

+Note that if the Clair instance has authentication configured, the value provided to the `issuer` flag must be on the list accepted by the server.

 ```
 NAME: